Georgia Workers’ Compensation Lawyer

 In 2019, over 2.8 million work-related injuries and illnesses were reported to the U.S. Bureau of Labor Statistics.
 Over 5,300 people were killed on the job.
 In Georgia alone, 207 workers lost their lives in fatal workplace accidents.

 According to data collected by the U.S. Department of Labor, 8,434 workers’ compensation claims were filed in Georgia during the first ten months of 2021.
-As of November 1, 2021, the state board of workers’ compensation had paid out more than $269 million in benefits to injured workers.
+As of November 1, 2021, the state board of workers’ compensation had paid out more than $269 million in benefits to provide injured workers.

 What Is My Georgia Workers’ Compensation Claim Worth?

-Most Georgia employers are required to purchase workers’ compensation insurance
+Most Georgia employers are required to purchase workers’ compensation insurance.

 The value of your claim will depend on a few different factors, including: